Table of contents

 {4000 if t<3100 if 310<t \left\lbrace \begin{array}{cl} 4000 & \;\textrm{if}\;\;t<\dfrac{3}{10}\\ 0 & \;\textrm{if}\;\;\dfrac{3}{10}< t \end{array}\right.

-Now, we shall use some numerical values to solve the problem.
+Now, we shall use some numerical values for brevity.

 m=50; mu_k=0.3; g = 9.82; theta = 0*pi/180;